-URBS UN3992 Senior Seminar: The Built 8 - URBS UN3993 Environment and Senior Seminar: The Built Environment URBS UN3994 - URBS UN3995 Senior Seminar: New York Field Research and Senior Seminar: New York Field Research 8 URBS UN3996 - URBS UN3997 Senior Seminar: International Topics in Urban Studies and Senior Seminar: International Topics in Urban Studies 8 A research seminar in the d lepartment of specialization.
-This option must be approved by the Program Director.
+URBS UN3992 Senior Seminar: The Built Environment

+URBS UN3994 Senior Seminar: New York Field Research

+URBS UN3996 Senior Seminar: International Topics in Urban Studies

+A research seminar in the department of specialization.
+This option must be approved by the Associate Director.

-A complete list and courses that fulfill requirements A-E can be found on the program's website, urban.barnard.edu (http://urban.barnard.edu/).
+A complete list and courses that fulfill requirements A-E can be found on the program's website, urban.barnard.edu.

-Appropriate substitutions may be made for courses listed above with the approval of the Program Director.
+Appropriate substitutions may be made for courses listed above with the approval of the Associate Director.